British home army in the First World War: Transformation of the Volunteer Training Corps into the Volunteer Force

 French supported the idea of giving the VTC a role in home defence, and the government came under sustained pressure from the movement's supporters to allow it to be used.
-It finally acceded on 29 February 1916, when it announced that the VTC would be properly constituted as a part-time military auxiliary which could be called upon under the provisions of the Volunteer Act of 1863 to help repel an invasion.
-Earlier concerns related to Ireland were resolved by the decision not to apply the Act to that province.
+It finally acceded on 29 February 1916, when it announced that the VTC would be properly constituted as a part-time military auxiliary which could be called upon under the provisions of the Volunteer Act 1863 to help repel an invasion.
+Earlier concerns related to Ireland were resolved by the decision not to apply the act to that province.
 Volunteers gained legal protection along with the right to dispense with the armband and wear a uniform while on duty, but were still not permitted conventional military ranks and still had to fund themselves.

-In July, the County Territorial Associations were given administrative responsibility for the VTC, which was reconstituted as the Volunteer Force and organised into county regiments numbering almost 230 battalions.
+In July, the county territorial associations were given administrative responsibility for the VTC, which was reconstituted as the Volunteer Force and organised into county regiments numbering almost 230 battalions.
 The Central Association was retained in an advisory capacity, training became the responsibility of the home army commanders, and French was given authority to call out the volunteers for military service.
 Although it had gained official recognition, the practical value of the VF was questionable.
 Volunteers were untrained, poorly equipped and, because of a provision in the Volunteer Act that allowed them to resign on 14 days' notice, could not be relied upon.
 It became practice for Military Service Tribunals, established to hear appeals against conscription, to require those they exempted from compulsory service to join the Volunteer Force.
 This generated an influx of younger men whose motivation was limited to attending only the minimum number of drills necessary to maintain their exemption, causing resentment among the original VTC men and prompting them to resign in significant numbers.

 In an attempt to address these issues, new regulations were introduced at the end of 1916.
 Volunteers who enlisted in the VF for the duration of the war and who attended 40 training drills would be uniformed, armed and equipped at government expense.
 They would then be expected to attend 10 drills per month and be fit enough for garrison work in the home defences.
 The government would also pay for an adjutant and two senior non-commissioned officers to be attached to each volunteer battalion.
 Early in 1917, the VF was divided into sections based on age and occupation, the better to organise the disparate commitments accepted by the volunteers.
 The VF continued voluntarily to augment the RDC guarding vulnerable points, but were now also a military auxiliary, becoming a significant component in the mechanism by which French hoped both to defend the homeland and release as many men as possible for service in France.